 Evaluation

-To receive credit for HADM 400, you must achieve a course composite grade of at least D (50 percent) and a grade of at least 50 percent on the Final Examination.
+To receive credit for HADM 400, you must complete all assessments, achieve a course composite grade of at least D (50 percent) and a grade of at least 50 percent on the Final Examination.
 The weighting of the composite grade is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University’s online Calendar.